The Beursschouwburg with its renovated café opens its doors to the neighborhood and local nightlife

 Section

-The project revolves around the empathical transformation of an iconic building.
-Rather than opting for an extensive and costly overhaul, the design focuses on working with the building’s inherent “DNA,” embracing its existing qualities to shape the future vision.
+The iconic Beursschouwburg theater in the heart of Brussels has been renovated many times over Rather than opting for an extensive and costly overhaul, the design focuses on working with the building’s layered identity, embracing its existing qualities to shape a future vision.

-Our approach builds on the concept envisioned by B-architects: a series of Koolhaasian style rooms connected by a striking red interior hall that serves as the backbone.
+Our approach builds on the concept envisioned by B-architects 20 years ago: a series of Koolhaasian style rooms connected by a striking red interior hall that serves as the backbone.
 While the street, as a passageway between Auguste Ortsstraat and Karperbrug, never quite functioned as intended, the alley as a central meeting point proved successful.
-From this idea, we reimagine the street as a dynamic, three-dimensional connecting space where interactions and visual connections take center stage.
+From this idea, we reimagine the hall as a dynamic, three-dimensional connecting space where interactions and visual connections take center stage.

 The café will reclaim its rightful place on Ortsstraat, resolving the long-standing confusion about the theater’s address.